Culture of Vietnam: Silk painting

-Vietnamese silk painting is one of the most popular forms of art in Vietnam, favored for the mystical atmosphere that can be achieved with the medium.
+Vietnamese silk painting is favored for the mystical atmosphere that can be achieved with the medium.
 During the 19th and 20th centuries, French influence was absorbed into Vietnamese art and the liberal and modern use of color especially began to differentiate Vietnamese silk paintings from their Chinese, Japanese and Korean counterparts.
 Vietnamese silk paintings typically showcase the countryside, landscapes, pagodas, historical events or scenes of daily life.